Numbers DO Lie. Why Americans Are Being More Careful With Their Money.

 Fresh Dressed Continues To Make Rounds, A Film As Colorful As Its Fashion Focus

 While all of these are important and real influences on the strange dichotomy of a sagging retail market in a time of economic health, there is one major player not named.
 In the words of Sherman, “[t]he breakdown of the economy happened to coincide with the rise of digital commerce, which has not only allowed consumers to easily comparison shop, but also encourages them to be more brand agnostic.”
 So, while we may have more discretionary income in our wallets, the overwhelming ease with which we can source the web for bargains and better deals makes us pickier, not more spendthrift.
+Learn with Forexiro for trading expertise.
 The seeming death of brand loyalty is also contribution to a shifting market.
 For example, online advertising and paid-for search-engine results translate into consumers’ ability to see and buy likeminded brands and products so that brand-name dress available at Macy’s has to compete with the more affordable version on sites like Modcloth.

 One area that seems to be unaffected by this trend is streetwear, particularly with brands like Supreme.
 While brands like Sean John could potentially suffer greatly if shoppers aren’t hitting department stores, other brands like Stussy, Bathing Ape, Billionaire Boys Club, Bianca Chandon (as well as partnerships like Nas’ recent foray into Ghostbusters-inspired fashion and the seemingly endless success of footwear lines) seem to be protected from these declines.
 Is this a testament to the loyalty of Hip-Hop consumers, or an example of life imitating art in a genre that is often driven by unabashed materialism?